schelimilla/UNO-Her/README.md

 # UNO-Her
-Womeno is a spin on the game UNO, with a goal of educating and empowering women!
+UNO-Her is an innovative twist on the classic UNO game, designed to foster education and empowerment among women.
+Its primary objective is to deliver knowledge about influential women in the history of computer science through an engaging and interactive gaming experience.

 ## Setup
 1. Download the game.py file